-- I. Call to Order Brian Ahmedani Brian Ahmedani called the meeting to order at 10:30 AM.
+I. Call to Order - Brian Ahmedani

+Brian Ahmedani called the meeting to order at 10:30 AM.
 The roll was taken and a there was not a quorum of members present.

 II.
+Public Comment

-Public Comment - I. Public Comment Public Comment was provided by Ashley Kipp, James Gallant, and Krista Hausermann. - III.
+Public Comment was provided by Ashley Kipp, James Gallant, and Krista Hausermann a.
+Behavioral Health and Developmental Disabilities Administration - Dr. Debra Pinals

+III.
 Review and Adopt July 2021, September 2021, and November 2021 Meeting Minutes